 3. Christ Cleansed the Church from the Guilt of Sin

-Third, being the wife of Christ means being cleansed by him from the guilt of sin.
+Finally, being the wife of Christ means being cleansed by him from the guilt of sin.

-Husbands, love your wives as Christ loved the church and gave himself up for her; that He might sanctify her, having cleansed her by the washing of water with the word."
+Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word.
+(Ephesians 5:25–26)

 Ezekiel’s Picture of God’s Marriage to His People